Unitech/gridcontrol/DOC.md

 # GridControl

-Execute functions and tasks in a Server Grid.
+Decentralized System for Scalable Microservice Applications.

+5 minutes to get started.
+By the authors of [PM2](https://github.com/Unitech/pm2).

+GridControl provision and links multiple servers togethers to form a *Compute Grid*.
+Files are synchronized, pub/sub system is set, Servers get link each other.

-Each Server will have installed a networked process manager and One master will act as the orchestrator.
+Each Server will have installed a networked process manager and one master will act as the orchestrator.
+Uh, we are decentralized, the master can be any of this Nodes.

-This module links automatically each process manager in the same grid name and allows to execute functions in any of them, in any languages.
+You develop, you play, in a scalable way.
 The more *GridControl* you add, the more calculation power you get.

+**Welcome to the Grid.**

+*Behind the scene: GridControl is a network layer built on top of PM2 to allow file synchronization, that adds an opionated PUB/SUB system and a wide-range discovery system over... the whole internet*

 ## Features

 - **0 conf** Auto discovery system via Bittorent DHT and DNS multicast
 - **0 conf** Pandemic style application source sharing with dependencies and consistency checks
-- **Ecosystem**: Toolbox for Grid management (grid CLI, provisioning, multissh)
+- **Ecosystem** Complete toolbox for Grid management (grid CLI, provisioning, multissh)
+- **Decentralized** Each Nodes can trigger actions executed by another Nodes
-- **Fast**: Grid interconnected via TCP/UTP sockets
+- **Fast** Grid interconnected via TCP sockets
-- **Fast**: services are started once, then stay alive waiting for an input.
+- **Fast** Services are started once, then stay alive waiting for inputs.
 This saves non-negligible startup time.
-- **Intuitive**: Simple local HTTP API on each node
-- **Polyglot**: Services can be wrotte in any language
+- **Polyglot** Services can be wrotte in any language
 - **Compatible** with Amazon Lambda, Google Cloud Functions
+- **Rock Solid** [PM2](https://github.com/Unitech/pm2) behind the scene for process management and cluster capabilities
 - And a lot more like Buffering, Security, Retry on Failure...

-And [PM2](https://github.com/Unitech/pm2) behind the scene for process management and cluster capabilities.

 ## Quick start